Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 It remains to show that for any $\varepsilon > 0$, there exists a value $\stepsExp \in \nat$ such that the expected value requirement (Eq.~\eqref{eq:thresholdExp}) is also satisfied by $\stratComb$.
 This is proved in Lemma~\ref{lem:mp_swecExp}.
 Again, decomposition of plays into periods needs to be considered.
 Furthermore, the crux of the proof resides in the use of Lemma~\ref{lem:mp_swecExpDecrease}: it induces that when the length of periods of type~$\typeA$ grows linearly, the probability of periods of type~$\typeB$ decreases exponentially.
 Since the length of periods of type~$\typeB$ only grows linearly in~$\stepsExp$, the overall impact of periods~$\typeB$ in the expectation tends to zero when~$\stepsExp$ tends to infinity.
 Hence, the expectation of~$\stratComb$ tends to the optimal expectation~$\optimalExp$ and classical convergence analysis provides the result.

 \begin{lemma} For any $\varepsilon > 0$, there exists $\stepsExp \in \nat$ such that $\,\expect_{\initState}^{\game[\stratComb,\stratStoch]}(\mpay) > \optimalExp - \varepsilon$. \end{lemma}

 \begin{proof} For the proof, we assume that $\varepsilon \leq \optimalExp$, otherwise the claim is obviously true for any $\stepsExp \in \nat$ since the mean-payoff of any outcome consistent with $\stratComb$ is strictly positive by application of Lemma \ref{lem:mp_swecWC}.
-Now, for a given $\stepsExp \in \nat$, consider the corresponding finite MC $\markovChain(K) = \game[\stratComb,\stratStoch]$ where $\stratComb$ is defined with the parameter $K$ (i.e. periods of type~$\typeA$ are of length $K$).
+Now, for a given $\stepsExp \in \nat$, consider the corresponding finite MC $\markovChain(K) = \game[\stratComb,\stratStoch]$ where $\stratComb$ is defined with the parameter $K$ (i.e., periods of type~$\typeA$ are of length $K$).
 To obtain the claim, we prove that $\expect_{\initState}^{\markovChain(K)}(\mpay) \xrightarrow[\stepsExp \rightarrow \infty]{} \optimalExp$.
 Similarly to the proof of Lemma~\ref{lem:mp_swecWC}, any outcome of $\markovChain(K)$ is an outcome consistent with $\stratComb$ in $\game$ and thus can be decomposed in an infinite sequence of periods of types $\typeA$ and $\typeA+\typeB$.

 To begin with, we will consider (i) the expectation over \textit{one} period of type $\typeA$, and (ii) the expectation over \textit{one} period of type $\typeA + \typeB$, as well as the respective probabilities of seeing such periods whenever a new period begins.
-Note that we can do that because periods of type $\typeA$ and $\typeA + \typeB$ are independent events by definition of $\stratComb$.
-Hence, the probability that some period has a specific type, and the expected value of that period, are not influenced by what happened over previous periods.\footnote{For the sake of simplicity, we omit that different periods do not necessarily start in the same state, as the resulting impact on the expectation is negligible for sufficiently long periods.}
+Note that the probability of a period being of type $\typeA$ or $\typeA + \typeB$ does not depend on whether the previous one was of type $\typeA$ or $\typeA + \typeB$, by definition of $\stratComb$.
+Hence, the probability that some period has a specific type, and the expected value of that period, are not influenced by what happened over previous periods.
+For the sake of simplicity, we omit that different periods do not necessarily start in the same state, as the resulting impact on the expectation is negligible for sufficiently long periods.